KaranBKataria/SkyFall/README.md

+# SkyFall

+SkyFall is a Python-based library for simulating and predicting the crash site of a de-orbiting satellite on the equator of a spherical, rotating Earth.
+The package is by default based on the [ISEE-3](https://science.nasa.gov/mission/isee-3-ice/) satellite.

+For more details about the underlying functionality, assumptions and more, please see the documentation markdown file.

 ## Getting started

 To use the package, clone this repository onto your local environment by typing the following command into your shell: